kvesel8/ukol_odevzdani_02_2025/README.md

 -----------------
 The goal of this project is to create simple automated tests for eshop https://www.saucedemo.com/ with use of POM concept.
 Automated tests in this project go through basic flow such as user login, adding products in shopping cart, fill in user information form and finishing the order.
 Tests are designed to test both front-end and API calls/responses.

 In this project POM concept represents each page of saucedemo eshop as a single class(file) with its own properties and methods.
 Methods of these classes are afterwards used in test files to interact with particular page of saucedemo eshop.
+Files with classes are stored in "src" - "pom" folder

 Test data are stored in external files in "data" folder.
-Selectors for pages are stored in external files and every page has its own file with selectors stored in "data" - "selector" folder
+Definition of data types for test data are stored in external files in "src" - "type" folder Selectors for pages are stored in external files and every page has its own file with selectors stored in "data" - "selector" folder